mizzoudbl/tbep/README.md

 3. *[Only for Developers]* Download the video files if available and place them inside the [`frontend/public/video/`](/frontend/public/video/) folder.
 As the video files are large, they are not included in the repository or tracked via `git lfs`.
 You can download the video files from the [gdrive folder](https://drive.google.com/drive/folders/1LvPTY8Z559shYoWTaSOHFuWOFKGG8QHv) and place them inside the mentioned folder.

-4. *[Only for Developers]* Due to some weird css issue when building the frontend container, it is recommended for development (`dev` profile) to build the frontend using the following command before running the docker-compose up command. **This step is not required for production.**
+4. *[Only for Developers]* Due to some weird css issue when building the frontend container, it is recommended for development (`dev` profile) to build the frontend using the following command before running the docker-compose up command. **This step is not required for deployment.**

     ```bash
     cd frontend